sktime/sktime/docs/source/get_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 .. note::
-    The time series regression API is stable.
-But the inclusion of a dataset to illustrate
+   The regression API for time series data is stable, but the addition of
-    its features is still in progress.
+   an example dataset to showcase its features is still underway.

 .. code-block:: python